How to say waiter in Spanish

 That being said, different words have different meanings whether you’re in Spain or Argentina or Mexico or any other Spanish-speaking country.
 The Spanish language has evolved into so many different animals that you sometimes need to prepare for different situations in different countries.

 The word camarero (or the feminine camarera, but I want to keep this simple) comes from the word cámara, which translates to bedchamber.
 The Spanish mobility used to have a camarero, or bedchamber maid.
-These camareros would do things like make the beds, dress the nobles, the same sort of thing that a maid would do for the British Victorians.
+These camareros would do things like make the beds and dress the nobles, the same sort of thing that a maid would do for the British Victorians.

 These camareros would wait on the nobility.
 Translate that into our modern restaurant situations, and today the Spanish have employees to wait on them - bring the food, explain the menu, clean up after you, etc. It’s the same idea as the camareros reserved for the Spanish nobility, just brought into the present day.

-Mesero is our first not-so-common words.
+Mesero is our first not-so-common word.
 You might hear this word for waiter in Latin American countries like Mexico.
 While it’s not necessarily a “pure Spanish” word, the etymology of it is much more simple, if you can’t already tell from the word itself.

 The Spanish word for table is mesa.
 Knowing that, it’s not too far of a stretch to come up with the term mesero.
 And, really, that’s all it comes down to!